Water Quality

 Water is carefully cleaned before being returned to the rivers; still, some traces of organic materials may remain.
 AF&PA reports that since 1975, the amount of dissolved organic materials in discharged water has been reduced by 88 percent.

 Water used in the papermaking process is subject to intensive regulation by federal and state environmental agencies, and environmental standards for water quality have increased as technology is able to measure ever smaller values.
 In some cases, water quality is now measured in parts per quadrillion.
 That’s equivalent to a single drop in 1,000 Olympic size swimming pools.
-Even so, WestRock’s Longview mill reports the site had five consecutive years (2006-2011) without a single violation at the mill’s industrial wastewater treatment plant.
+Even so, Smurfit WestRock’s Longview mill reports the site had five consecutive years (2006-2011) without a single violation at the mill’s industrial wastewater treatment plant.

 Despite the paper sector’s improved performance in reducing water consumption and protecting water quality, Northwest mills are determined to do even better in the years ahead.